salrashid123/gcp_tokendistributor/gcloud_setup/README.md

  --project $tc_project_id

-## The following setps run by the tokenclient will authorize the provisioner user/service account and the service account that
+## The following setsup run by the tokenclient will authorize the provisioner user/service account and the service account that
 ## runs as the tokenserver access to READ the metadata for the TokenClients VM.
 ### This step is necessary to verify that the tokenclient has SSH disabled, running a known image, etc